 We’re here.
 But it doesn’t feel like it.
 We can’t see what will happen just to the right of us.
 (Wait But Why)

 We’re at this point in time, just before a massive spike in human progress.
 This has occurred before with the industrial revolution and the advent of the Internet but this spike will dwarf those.
 Due to the Law of Accelerating Returns — advancement as an evolutionary process that speeds up exponentially over time—life in 2040 — just a scant 23 years away — may be as different from today as life today is from medieval times.
-It may be so different that we can no more picture it than could a serf from the middle ages understand the technologies used to create a website or a cellphone.
+It may be so different that we can no more picture it than could a serf from the Middle Ages understand the technologies used to create a website or a cellphone.

 When we consider the timeline and effects of superintelligent AI systems and overlay them on top of our expected lifetimes we see the enormous wondrous and scary impacts that we — you and I — can expect.
 Let’s check in on those same AI researchers for their expert opinions.
 A large majority (>68%) believed we would develop AGI by 2050 with 43% of respondents believing this would occur by 2030.

-So in 13 to 33 years there is believed to be a good chance that we will have developed a computer program that is at least as intelligent as us.
+So in 13 to 33 years, there is believed to be a good chance that we will have developed a computer program that is at least as intelligent as us.
 This will include many different types of intelligence including the ability to learn on its own.

 It seems hard to fathom it going this fast.
 It doesn’t feel like things will advance this quickly.
 If you’re like me, you read about new tech daily and buy the latest and greatest gadgets and gizmos.
-The pace of technology advancement is slooooow, right?
+The pace of technological advancement is slooooow, right?
 But our perception is flawed.

 Advances are getting bigger and bigger and happening more and more quickly.” —Tim Urban

 One of the most optimistic and vocal proponents of this new era being ushered in is Ray Kurzweil.
-He came up with and bases many of his predictions on the aforementioned Law of Accelerating Returns and expects AGI to arrive by 2029.
+He came up with and based many of his predictions on the aforementioned Law of Accelerating Returns and expects AGI to arrive by 2029.
 Again I turn to Wait But Why:

 The average rate of advancement between 1985 and 2015 was higher than the rate between 1955 and 1985 — because the former was a more advanced world — so much more change happened in the most recent 30 years than in the prior 30.”